nsklaus/amiwb/README.md

 $ make install
 ```

-start the environment:  (stop it with: ESC key or menu > workbench > quit)
+start the environment:
 ```
 $ Xephyr -br -ac -noreset -screen 800x600 :1
 $ DISPLAY=:1 ./amiwb
+OR
+$ startx ~/.xinitrc_amiwb -- :2
 ```

-status:
+status: the base environment is nearly complete.

 - menubar:
-	works but very few entries are implemented,
-	"Tools" menu have some entries to launch a few apps (kitty,	xcalc, sublime-text, brave, ..),
-	"Workbench" menu have "Quit AmiWB" and "Suspend"
-	"Window" menu have "Clean up", "Show Hidden (Yes/No)", "Show by ..
-(Icons/Names)"
+	most entries implemented. with global shortcut system.
 	menus are not dynamic yet, there's only system menus,
-	app menus substitutions later, if i ever succeed with it..
+	app menus substitutions later, i'll have to look into it.
+	additional custom menus parsed from file toolsdaemon style.
+	show date and time.

 - window decorations:
 	sliders, arrows, close, resize, iconify, lower and maximize buttons work.
 	(maximize should be made toggle, right now it's just maximize once and done)

-- it handle resolutions changes and resizes accordingly
+- it handle fullscreen for apps, and X resolutions changes and resizes accordingly

 - iconifying windows:
 	"workbench" windows use a fixed "filer.info" icon for now, and clients use a name matching system,
 	so if a app has a "kitty" name it will look for a "kitty.info" icon in /usr/local/share/amiwb/icons/
-	matching results (fail or pass) will show on terminal output, with path.
+	if matching result fail it will show in file amiwb.log see config.h

 - icons:
 	show amiga icons, both normal and selected images.
-	the icon matching system works like on amiga: "xyz" dir will display image from "xyz.info",
+	the icon matching system works like on amiga: "xyz" dir will display image from
-	same for files. (todo: def_icons system).
+	"xyz.info" icon next to it, while hidding the .info file. same for files.
-	multiselection works but nothing is implemented to work with the selected icons.
+	multiselection works. some menu actions do support it, like delete.
-	not even moving a multiselection. for now, one icon only can be dragged around at a time.
+	for now, one icon only can be dragged around at a time.
-	no rename, no delete, no copy, no nothing yet.
 	file execution works through xdg-open for now.
+	def_icons system works, it's simple and based on file extensions for matching.

 TODO:

 - xdg-portal aware reqasl file picker
-- fullscreen support
-- workbench "Show by names" listers
-- custom menus, similar to toolsdaemon
+- make a GUI for system settings
 - progress bar (copy/delete)
 - auto mount external drives as icons on the desktop
 - icon information UI window